City profile

 Seoul, the bustling capital of South Korea, is home to approximately 9.7 million residents, making it one of the most populous cities in the world.
 It boasts a GDP per capita of around US$45,000.
 Seoul is recognized for its cutting-edge technology and digital connectivity, home to major corporations like Samsung and LG.
 The city is a significant cultural and economic hub, known for its dynamic blend of modern skyscrapers and ancient palaces.

-Seoul performs extremely highly in Investor Attractiveness and Urban Management.
+Seoul performs extremely highly in Investor Attractiveness and Urban Management and Governance.

 In high rise, high density, sub-tropical cities like Seoul, it is clear that design practitioners will need to use a highly integrated set of design interventions and new practices to reach net zero in the built environment.
 In the article "People, nature and technology: an integrated vision for net zero building design in Asia", Arup uses a design competition to see what a net zero approach might involve particularly in East Asia.
 As a goal, net zero requires that we bring together low-energy technology, waste reduction, material reuse and recycling, to design a scheme that is socially inclusive, flexible and adaptable for tenants.